-If you are looking to grow your business and want to avoid the chaos of a wrong hire, I'm always here to help!
-Feel free to book an appointment with me today so I can help you strategize all throughout the process!
+If you are looking to grow your business and want to avoid the chaos of a wrong hire, we're always here to help!
+Feel free to book an appointment with us today so we can help you strategize all throughout the process!

 Good afternoon, everybody.
 My name is Anne Lackey and I'm the co-founder of HireSmart Virtual Employees.
 And I have an amazing, talented person that I'm excited to introduce to you guys today.
 We have Sam Shwetz and he is one of the owners and managers of Mesa Properties.

 I want to just take a minute and drill down a little bit on Sam's background and bio because I find it absolutely interesting.
 First of all, he also is a family-owned business.
 As you guys know, I work with my husband as well, and I think there's always different dynamics when you work with family, so we're going to dig into that a little bit.
 But his dad started it in 2009, and they started kind of with distressed properties in Southern California.
 Interestingly enough, that's how I got started too, buying homes and putting them rehab and rent strategy.
 Sounds like they got started with that themselves and handling their own.
 And then started Mesa Properties by them getting third-party managers.